microbemarsh/mlvamaps/README.md

 Long-form sequence TSV and combined FASTA databases are also supported; see [input formats](docs/reference/input-formats.md#phylogenetic-sequence-database).

 Results are written to `results/` by default.
+Generated sequence artifacts use `.fasta.gz` or `.fastq.gz` names and contain real gzip-compressed data.
+Start
-Start with:
+with:

 - `calls.tsv` for compact per-locus calls.
 - `locus_repeat_counts.tsv` for explicit individual-locus repeat counts.